|Soldier Beetles in Nottinghamshire|

 fulva, often sufficiently common enough to the point

 of being abundant at any one site.

-Cantharidae larvae live on the ground and are carnivorous, feed on smaller insects.
-The adults are also carnivorous, but are greatly attracted to flowers where they probably eat other flower visiting insects.
+Cantharidae larvae live on the ground and are carnivorous, feeding on smaller insects.
+The adults are also carnivorous, but greatly attracted to flowers where they probably catch and eat other flower visiting insects.